 Students earning a Mathematics degree receive a foundation in pure mathematics and selected topics in physical sciences or economics.
 Students are prepared to pursue employment or further studies in mathematics, physics, chemistry, biology, or engineering.
-General Education program requirements can be found on page 35.
 IMPORTANT: To full the General Education Mathematics Core, students are required to take MTH 110, which is a prerequisite for the MTH 190 Program Requirement.
-All A.S. degrees require ANY BIO class to fulfill the Science Core.
+All AS degrees require ANY BIO class to fulfill the Science Core.